 the expeditions, have made discoveries which almost conclusively

 in solid rock by human hands, was of oriental origin, possibly from

 Egypt, tracing back to Ramses.
 If their theories are borne out by

 the translation of the tablets engraved with hieroglyphics, the

-mystery of the prehistoric peoples of North America, their
+mystery of the prehistoric peoples of North America, their ancient

-linked by a historical chain running back to ages, which staggers the wildest
+by a historical chain running back to ages, which staggers the wildest

 fancy of the fictionist.
-Under the direction of
+Under the direction of Professor S.A.
+Jordan,

 Nearly a mile underground, about 1480 feet below the surface,

 chamber from which radiates scores of passageways, like the spokes

 of a wheel.
 Several hundred rooms have been discovered, reached

-by passageways running from the main passage, one of
+by passageways running from the main passage, one of them having

-known as native to this country and doubtless they had their
+as native to this country and doubtless they had their origin in

-steel, indicate the high state of civilization reached by these strange
+indicate the high state of civilization reached by these strange

 people.
 So interested have the scientists become that preparations

 are being made to equip the camp for extensive studies, and the

-force will be increased to thirty or forty
+force will be increased to thirty or forty persons.

 "Before going further into the cavern, better facilities

 and quite impenetrable for the average flashlight.
 In order to avoid

 being lost, wires are being strung from the entrance to all passageways

 leading directly to large chambers.
-How far
+How far this cavern extends

-to use an American term, for the soldiers, and that far into
+an American term, for the soldiers, and that far into the underworld

-been an explorer and hunter all his life, thirty years having been in
+an explorer and hunter all his life, thirty years having been in

 the service of the Smithsonian Institute.
-Even briefly
+Even briefly recounted,

 "First, I would impress that the cavern is nearly inaccessible.

-on government land and no visitor will be allowed there
+on government land and no visitor will be allowed there under penalty

-of the archaeological discoveries being disturbed by curio or relic
+the archaeological discoveries being disturbed by curio or relic

 hunters.
-A trip there would be fruitless, and the visitor
+A trip there would be fruitless, and the visitor would

-but in a paragraph: I was journeying down the Colorado River
+in a paragraph: I was journeying down the Colorado River in a boat,

 "There are steps leading from this entrance some thirty

-level of the river.
+of the river.
 When I saw the chisel marks on the wall inside the

-entrance, I became interested, securing my gun and
+entrance, I became interested, securing my gun and went in."

 the mummies.
 One of these I stood up and photographed by flashlight.